Last Updated on December 12, 2025 by SampleBoard

 Australian architects have increasingly adopted vertical timber cladding in the commercial sector.

-Waves Fitness & Aquatic Centre in Baulkham Hills NSW, became a visually striking landmark through vertical timber-look cladding with clear articulation lines.
+Waves Fitness & Aquatic Centre in Baulkham Hills, NSW became a visually striking landmark through vertical timber-look cladding with clear articulation lines.

-Aluminium battens over non-combustible surfaces created a textured facade that added height while meeting safety standards.
+Aluminum battens over non-combustible surfaces created a textured facade that added height while meeting safety standards.

 UNSW CoFA Block D’s renovation in Paddington used vertical timber battens to make a sophisticated architectural statement.

-The Wood Innovation and Design Centre by MGA | Michael Green Architecture in Prince George, Canada proves vertical cladding's value.
+The Wood Innovation and Design Centre, designed by MGA | Michael Green Architecture in Prince George’s, Canada, proves the value of vertical cladding.

 This design approach turned a modest structure into an architectural masterpiece.